Customers are not loving McDonald’s nut allergy decision

 “While some may argue with our approach, we know it is the best, most responsible and right thing to do,” it said.

-The decision to avoid addressing the controversy may be exacerbating it, said Susan Waserman, an allergist at McMaster University in Hamilton.
 Last week’s announcement indicates that “all products” at McDonald’s restaurants in Canada “may contain” peanuts, tree nuts or “other allergens,” but does not specify what those are, which has left many with allergies confused about what, exactly, the changes mean.

 Several other major restaurant chains, including Burger King, Wendy’s, Tim Hortons, Cara Operations (which owns Harvey’s, New York Fries and others) and Subway either did not respond to, or declined, interview requests.